JarrettBillingsley/DecompilingSonic1/notes.md

 that.
 This way animation scripts can delete the object by using the right animation flag to increment the routine number.

+Platform routines are usually numbered so that routine 2 is the "idle" routine and routine 4 is the "being stood on" routine.
+This convention is used in some platform helper functions too.

 Pattern Load Cues
 ------------------------------------------------------------